Menu

 What is an indecent image?

-An indecent image is any sexual image of a child (anyone under the age of 18).
-To be classed as an indecent image in UK law, it must feature nude or partially clothed children, or any child posing sexually in self-generated images.
+To be classed as an indecent image under UK law, it must feature nude or partially clothed children, or any child posing sexually in self-generated images.
 Whether material is ‘indecent’ is for the jury to decide, but examples include;

 • Children sexually posing